imranmomin/Hangfire.AzureCosmosDb/README.md

 ```

 ## Recommendations
 - Keep seperate database/collection for the hangfire.
+(Now you can [enable free tier](https://docs.microsoft.com/en-us/azure/cosmos-db/optimize-dev-test#azure-cosmos-db-free-tier) on Azure)

+## SDK Support
+This package only supports the latest SDK v3 [Microsoft.Azure.Cosmos](https://www.nuget.org/packages/Microsoft.Azure.Cosmos).
+If you want the support for the latest SDK v2 [Microsoft.Azure.DocumentDB](https://www.nuget.org/packages/Microsoft.Azure.DocumentDB/), you will have to use [Hangfire.AzureDocumentDB](https://www.nuget.org/packages/Hangfire.AzureDocumentDB)

 ## Questions?
 Problems?